JEE Main 2026 Session 2 April 5 Shift 1 Paper Analysis: Difficulty Level, Subject-wise Review & Question Paper PDF

 JEE Main Exam 2026 April 5 Shift 1 Exam (Shift Timing & Structure)

-The JEE Main Shift 1 exam of 5 April is scheduled to be conducted between 9 AM and 12 PM.
-NTA will conduct the exam online.
-The exam will commence soon, and students must be aware of the latest exam structure and timings based on what is given by NTA.
+The JEE Main Shift 1 exam of 5 April is scheduled between 9 AM and 12 PM, and the exam is over now.
+NTA conducted the exam online.
+Students must be aware of the latest exam structure and timings given by NTA.
 The table below has complete details regarding timings, date, marking scheme, and overall exam structure of JEE Main 2026 Session 2 Shift 1 on April 5.

 | Particulars | Details |